VIJOICE® (alpelisib) tablets is contraindicated in patients with severe hypersensitivity to alpelisib or any of its ingredients...

 VIJOICE is contraindicated in patients with severe hypersensitivity to alpelisib or any of its ingredients.

 Severe Hypersensitivity.
-Severe hypersensitivity reactions, including anaphylaxis and anaphylactic shock, have occurred in adult patients treated with alpelisib in the oncology setting and may occur in patients treated with VIJOICE.
+Severe hypersensitivity reactions, including anaphylaxis, angioedema, and anaphylactic shock, have occurred in adult patients treated with alpelisib in the oncology setting and may occur in patients treated with VIJOICE.
 VIJOICE is not approved for use in the oncology setting.
 Permanently discontinue VIJOICE in the event of severe hypersensitivity.

 Severe Cutaneous Adverse Reactions (SCARs).
 SCARs, including Stevens-Johnson syndrome (SJS), erythema multiforme (EM), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS), have occurred in adult patients treated with alpelisib in the oncology setting and may occur in patients treated with VIJOICE.
 If signs or symptoms of SCARs occur, interrupt VIJOICE until the etiology of the reaction has been determined.
 Consultation with a dermatologist is recommended.
 If a SCAR is confirmed, permanently discontinue VIJOICE.
 If a SCAR is not confirmed, VIJOICE may require dose modifications, topical corticosteroids, or oral antihistamine treatment.